sohail70/motion_planning/README.md

 ```

 **3. Run a Simulation**
 After building, you can run the planners.
-Open three separate terminals.
+Open four separate terminals.

 * **Terminal 1: Start the ROS-Gazebo Bridge** (Provides the simulation clock to ROS)
     ```bash